microsoft/tsiclient/docs/UX.md

 # TsiClient.ux Reference

+**TsiClient.ux** is a standalone module for data visualization and analytics.
+It can be used to build graphs and charts using generic JSON as well as JSON returned from the Azure Time Series Insights APIs directly.

+**TsiClient.ux** is formally composed of the following items:

+* [Components](#components) for visualizing data and building a variety of charts

+* [Classes](#classes) for abstracting common operations, queries, and common objects

+* [Functions](#functions) for transforming data into a suitable chartable shape

 ## Components

+Components are used to build a variety of charts and define visualizations using JSON data.

 ### Line Chart

-The line chart is used for rendering groups of time series.
-A line chart can be created as follows...
+The **line chart** is used for rendering groups of time series.
+A line chart can be created in the following way:

 ```JavaScript
 var tsiClient = new TsiClient();